 Though courses are web-based, you will need to take some exams in a proctored setting.
-Proctored testing can occur in the classroom with your instructor, with the ProctorU remote test proctoring service, or at a physical testing facility on-campus or off-campus.
+Proctored testing can occur in the classroom with your instructor, with the Proctorio or ProctorU remote test proctoring services, or at a physical testing facility on-campus or off-campus.

 To get started with proctored testing, please follow the steps below:

 - First, check with your syllabus and/or directly with your instructor on any available testing sessions being offered on a campus.
 Typically, these on-campus sessions will be held at the instructor’s “home campus” or the campus that they tend to spend the most time.
 Follow the guidelines of your instructor regarding testing and how to attend these sessions.

 - If you are unable to attend your instructor’s testing sessions on-campus, the Proctorio or ProctorU remote test proctoring services are your next options.
 Through your computer’s webcam and high-speed internet connection, you can take your exam wherever you may be, whenever it is convenient for you.

 - For Proctorio, students will need to have the latest version of the Google Chrome browser installed along with the Proctorio browser extension.
 Proctorio does not require any advance scheduling and there is no charge to students for the use of the service.
 There are also no limits on the number of exams that may use the service; the Proctorio service is only available for online courses (those that are 100% online, 100% online with set meeting times, or at least 50% online) and your course may not be eligible if it is a traditional face-to-face course.
 More information on getting started can be found in the quick start guide.